wpwupingwp/OGU/README.md

 * -query string

     The query string provided by the user.
-It behaves in the same manner as the query the user typed into the Search Box in NCBI Genbank's webpage.
+It behaves in the same manner as the query the user typed into the Search Box in NCBI GenBank's webpage.

     Make sure to follow NCBI's grammar for queries.
 It can contain several words.
 Remember to add quotation marks if an item contains more than one